OpenWebconcept/openpdd/README.md

 2. Create and configure an `.env` file based on `.env.example`
 3. Run `composer install` to install PHP dependencies

+## ⚙️ Deployment

+This project does not include a deployment mechanism (`deploy.php`).
+There is a [separate private repository](https://github.com/yardinternet/openpdd-deployer) for this purpose.

 ## 🎨 Theme development

 1. Run `nvm use` to automatically use the correct Node version